AwalaApp/specs/rs007-pohttp.md

 ## Open Questions

-- This binding is meant for host endpoints and relaying gateways.
+- This binding is meant for public endpoints and relaying gateways.
 User gateways should be using PoSocket or some other IPC-based binding, so should they be forbidden from supporting this binding?
 If so, this binding would not support parcel collection.